 Baltimore, MD 21205

 Dr. James Pekar is a research scientist at Kennedy Krieger Institute and is the manager and research coordinator of the F.M.
 Kirby Research Center for Functional Brain Imaging.
-He is also an associate professor in the Russel H. Morgan Department of Radiology and Radiological Science at John Hopkins University School of Medicine.
+He is also a professor in the Russel H. Morgan Department of Radiology and Radiological Science at John Hopkins University School of Medicine.

 Dr. Pekar completed his undergraduate degree in physics at the Massachusetts Institute of Technology (MIT), and went on for his doctoral degree in biophysics from the University of Pennsylvania, from which he graduated in 1988.
 After fellowships at the National Institutes of Health in Bethesda, Dr. Pekar served as an assistant professor of neurology and director of the neurobiological magnetic resonance laboratory at the Institute for Cognitive and Computational Sciences at Georgetown University Medical Center.
 Dr. Pekar joined Kennedy Krieger in 1999, and currently serves as the manager and research coordinator of the F.M.
 Kirby Research Center for Functional Brain Imaging.